 Kelsey Berreth crime scene video released by Colorado prosecutors

-Colorado prosecutors in the Kelsey Berreth murder case have released video evidence that was used to convict her fiancée of her killing, according to a report.
+Colorado prosecutors in the Kelsey Berreth murder case have released video evidence that was used to convict her fiancé of her killing, according to a report.

 A jury on Monday convicted Patrick Frazee, 33, of beating Berreth to death with a baseball bat in her home and burning her body on his ranch.
 The body has never been found.